 Under the Fair Housing Act, it is against the law to engage in the following based on one’s identification, or perceived identification as a member of a protected class:

-- Refuse to rent to you or sell you housing
+- Refuse to rent or sell you housing

-- Tell you housing is unavailable when in fact it is available
+- Indicate that housing is unavailable when in fact it is available

 - Show you apartments or homes in certain neighborhoods only

 - Advertise housing to preferred groups of people only